We value the contribution of all service users, families and carers, partners, stakeholders, commissioners, volunteers and our staff.

 Humankind is one of England’s most successful home-grown charities.
 We have over 1,100 staff and around 100 volunteers providing services for over 20,000 people.
 Our specialist services include substance use, clinical, employment training and education, housing services, housing support and health, young people and families services.

 We also offer affordable accommodation as a Registered Social Landlord via Humankind Housing and promote volunteering/employment opportunities through MoreTime UK, Humankind’s social enterprise.

 Humankind was first listed as a registered charity and company in 1984.
 Back then, we were called Durham Training and Enterprise and focused primarily on vocational preparation programmes for the young, long-term unemployed in County Durham.

 In the late 1980s, we began working with youth and adult offenders.
 This then led the development of innovative services for people who were homeless through the establishment of ‘accommodation registers’ and independent living support for care leavers.

 In 1992, to reflect our broadening footprint, we changed our name to DISC – Developing Initiatives for Support in the Community.
 We continued to develop the range of spread of services that we deliver.
 However, in the summer of 2015 we embarked on an exercise with our staff and service users to explore our true values, and to develop a mission and vision for our organisation that really reflects what we are today.
-Almost three years later, that project evolved and culminated into a re-brand to our new name, Humankind.
+Almost three years later, that project evolved and culminated in a re-brand to Humankind.